tymm/Learning-of-Event-Timelines/README.md

 parser.py
 ---------

-Parses the relations and events from the XML file into the memory and a convenient data structure.
+Parses the relations and events from the XML file into memory and into a convenient data structure.